 A traditionally published author would have had both their agent and publisher provide support on the editorial aspects of their book.
 However, for the self-publishing author, this feedback must be procured by the book’s creator.

-Our editing package is designed to offer this support.
+Our developmental editing package is designed to offer this support.

 The role of the developmental editor is to ensure that a book is of a publishable standard.